nickl111/hl2qif/readme.md

-HL2QIF
+Broker QIF Converters
 ======
-This script is a little helper to convert Hargreaves Lansdown csv statements to a QIF format suitable for importing into Banktivity.
-This might also work for other programs as there is nothing specific about the import to Banktivity, but you are on your own.
+These scripts are little helpers to convert Hargreaves Lansdown and Interactive Brokers csv statements to a QIF format suitable for importing into Banktivity.
+This might also work for other programs that accept QIF files as there is nothing specific about the import to Banktivity, but you are on your own.

-Only tested in OSX but it should work on any bash version.
+Only tested in OSX but they should work on any bash version.

+##hl2qif
-## Intro
+### Intro
 HL have gone out of their way to make this as hard as possible.
 Vital information (commission, ticker) is missing and must be deduced and their internal systems for dealing with foreign shares (everything is reported in Sterling) mean that it messes with Banktivity's systems big time.
 You will end up with a mess if you try to get quotes for foreign stocks that are created by this method.
 The only silver lining is that HL are so expensive for this that you should be using someone else anyway.

 However, enough can be deduced to make this quicker than entering transactions manually if you have more than a couple of dozen.